chkrr00k/IshiVision/README.md

 `--gkt`                   Enables gkt fixes for debian 10 and OpenCV 3.something
 `--silent`                Produce no output
 `-j <json file>`          Select ocr modules file
+`-p, --show`              Show the images and the internal elaboration passages

+## Available−kparameter
+- `none` - the default test one, will not return a result
+- `sift` - the sift ocr implementation will be run, only -t is supported and -l, -d may not be used.
+- `knn` - the knn ocr will be run, it will require either a data set passed via -l or to generate one via -t.
+- `svm` - the svm ocr will be run, it will require either a data set passed via -l or to generate one via-t.
+- `sksvm` - the sksvm ocr will be run, it will require either a data set passed via -l or to generate onevia -t.
+- `gnb` - the gnb ocr will be run, it will require either a data set passed via -l or to generate one via -t.
+- `area` - the area ocr will be run, only -t is supported and -l, -d may not be used.
+- `sad` - the sad ocr will be run, only -t is supported and -l, -d may not be used.
+- `ssd` - the ssd ocr will be run, only -t is supported and -l, -d may not be used

+# Examples
+Training a kNN on a 10 sized train set and checking the accuracy with30 generated images for two consecutive times
+`$ python3 test.py -k knn -d data_set -t -s 10 -a 30 --verbose`
+`$ python3 test.py -k knn -l data_set -a 30 --verbose`
+Run to detect the number 0 in a generated ishihara plate with area matching
+`$ python3 test.py -k area -t --char 0 --verbose --show`
+Run to calculate accuracy with 10 images in a generated ishihara plate with area matching
+`$ python3 test.py -k area -t --accuracy 10 --verbose --show`

 ### Credits
 This program was made for a Computer Vision course in a Master Degree in Computer Engineering by: